 The degree programme admits new students every two or three years.
 The application process consists of advance assignments and an entrance examination.

 Uniarts Helsinki is one of the most sought-after places of study in Finland.
 Browse the admissions statistics from previous years.

 A master’s degree gives the eligibility to apply for doctoral studies in theatre, for example.
 At Uniarts Helsinki, doctoral studies in theatre are offered by the Performing Arts Research Centre (Tutke).

 You can apply to

 Annual tuition fee €5,000 for students from outside the EU and EEA countries.

 Read more about tuition fees

 Next application time

-No admissions in 2020.
-Next possible time to apply will be announced later.
+Next possible time to apply will be in January 2021.